Under the Sea Wind

 Under the Sea Wind: A Naturalist's Picture of Ocean Life (1941) is the first book written by the American marine biologist Rachel Carson.
-Her book was published by Simon & Schuster in 1941; it received very good reviews, but sold poorly.
+It was published by Simon & Schuster in 1941 and received very good reviews, but sold poorly.
 After the great success of a sequel The Sea Around Us (Oxford, 1951), it was reissued by Oxford University Press; that edition was an alternate Book-of-the-Month Club selection and became another bestseller, and has never gone out of print.
-It is recognized today as one of the "definitive works of American nature writing," and is in print as one of the Penguin Nature Classics.
+It is recognized as one of the "definitive works of American nature writing," and is in print as one of the Penguin Nature Classics.

+Under the sea-wind was reportedly Rachel Carson's personal favourite book, although first edition copies by Simon & Schuster remain scarce.

 Background

-Under the Sea Wind was based on the article Undersea previously written by Carson and was published in the Atlantic Monthly in 1937.
-This work began as an eleven-page introduction to a government fisheries brochure, and grew into Carson's first book.
-Prior to the publishing of Undersea, she wrote marine based radio scripts; these writings influenced her later works.
-The article broadcasts themes of ecology and the unwavering will to survive that marine organisms embody.
-After her article was published, Dutch-born children's author Hendrik Van Loon became interested in her work.
-He encouraged and supported her to continue this type of depiction of nature in her writing, as well as advised her about publishing.
-Rachel Carson furthered these messages from her article and expanded these perspectives in Under the Sea Wind.
-These writing styles continued to appear in her following pieces.
-In the Penguin Classics publication, Under the Sea Wind was described as Carson's personal favorite book she authored.
-The failure to initially sell Under the Sea Wind is assumed to have been due to the bombing of Pearl Harbor and America entering World War II the same year the Under the Sea Wind was published.
-Under the Sea Wind was popularized with the publication of the second book in the Sea Trilogy, The Sea Around Us, and it was this second text that truly established her as a natural history author.
+Under the Sea Wind was based on the article Undersea by Carson, published in The Atlantic Monthly in 1937.
+This article began as an eleven-page introduction to a government fisheries brochure, and grew into Carson's first book.
+Prior to publishing Undersea, she wrote marine themed radio scripts which influenced her later work.
+The article elaborates on ecology and the unwavering will to survive that embodies marine organisms.
+After the article was published, Dutch-born children's author Hendrik Van Loon became interested in Carson's work.
+He supported and encouraged her to continue this type of depiction of nature in her writing, as well as advising her about publishing.
+Carson furthered the perspectives from her article and expanded them in Under the Sea Wind, which was described as her personal favorite.
+The initial failure of Under the Sea Wind may have been due to the bombing of Pearl Harbor and America entering World War II the same year it was published.
+The book became popular after the publication of the second book in the Sea Trilogy, The Sea Around Us, and it was this second text that established her as a natural history author.